 The top shelf HMS Formidable is entirely the heavy column distillate, aged for ten to fifteen years in ex-bourbon.

-The Chairman’s line represents the top tier of SLD rums.
+The Chairman’s line, launched in 1999 represents the top tier of SLD rums.
 Originally it was composed of four rums: The original Chairman’s Reserve, a lightly aged/filtered white rum, a spiced rum, and the “Forgotten Cask,”originally a limited edition made from Chairman’s Reserve that accidentally aged for an additional four years after some casks were misplaced following a distillery fire.
 The Forgotten Cask was so well received that SLD decided to make more in the same style, albeit without forgetting where the casks were aging.

 After Spiribam purchased SLD, it dispensed with the yearly limited-edition 1931 releases.
 However, it kept the 1931 moniker and bottle format, locked the blend components, and made it the new top line expression in the Chairman’s Reserve lineup.
 Restated, a “1931” style rum continues to be made, but it’s no longer a limited release and doesn’t change from year to year.
 It’s now known as Chairman’s Reserve 1931.